Southern Exposure

 Guide To Window Shades

-If a fabric is considered 5%, that means it blocks out 95% of the UV rays.
-If it is 10%, that means it only blocks out 90% of the UV rays.
+If a fabric is considered 5%, it blocks out 95% of the UV rays.

 Guide To Window Shades